Backup and Restore

 }

 By default rqlite will exit with an error if it fails to download the backup file.
-If you wish an rqlite node to continue starting up even if the download fails, set continue_on_failure: true.
+If you wish an rqlite node to continue starting up even if the download fails, set continue_on_failure: true

 Other S3-Compliant Providers

-The sub configuration examples for non-Amazon S3 storage from the Automated Backups section above apply equally well to Automatic Restores.
+configuration examples for non-Amazon S3 storage from the Automated Backups section above apply equally well to Automatic Restores.
 This allows you to download a previously uploaded backup from, for example, Wasabi and MinIO.